radius-project/docs/docs/content/tutorials/tutorial-recipe/index.md

 1. Visit [`http://localhost:3000`](http://localhost:3000) in your browser.

-   You can now see environment variables of your container under Radius Connections updated with the details of the Azure Cache for Redis and the Todo app now uses the Azure cache for Redis as the data store
+   You can now see environment variables of your container under Radius Connections updated with the details of the Azure Cache for Redis, and the Todo app now uses the Azure cache for Redis as the data store.

    {{< image src="todoapp.png" width="700px" alt="screenshot of the todo application" >}}